o1c-dev/jcryptobox/docs/index.md

 JCryptoBox is a Java cryptographic facade API inspired by [NaCl](https://nacl.cr.yp.to/) and [libsodium](https://doc.libsodium.org/).
 JCryptoBox uses cryptographic algorithms compliant with NIST FIPS 140 recommendations and works with or without a certified FIPS Java cryptography library such as [BouncyCastle](https://www.bouncycastle.org/fips-java/).
-Cryptographic APIs are exposed via `Box`.
+Cryptographic APIs are exposed via `JCryptoBox`.
 By default, boxes provide 128-bit security, and this can be configured to default to 256-bit security.

 ## Usage